json-schema-org/blog/pages/posts/w3c-wot-case-study.md

 JSON data model, JSON Schema fits well with JSON-LD when integrating both technologies as part of a single specification.

-Adopting JSON Schema means that we do not need to invest effort on inventing our own schema language.
-As a consequence of the popularity of JSON Schema, we can often rely on existing tooling instead of implementing our own parsers, validators, code generators and UI generators for all the programming languages that our community might be interested in.
+Adopting JSON Schema means that the W3C Web of Things does not need to invest effort on inventing another schema language.
+As a consequence of the popularity of JSON Schema, existing tooling can be often reused instead of implementing custom parsers, validators, code generators and UI generators for all the programming languages that the community might be interested in.

-JSON Schema has proven to be a foundational block for creating higher-level tooling that is specific to our needs.
-As a notable example, the W3C Web of Things community has developed a tool that makes use of JSON Schema definitions inside Thing Descriptions to generate matching payloads for the purpose of stress and penetration testing.
+JSON Schema has proven to be a foundational block for creating higher-level tooling that is specific to the W3C Web of Things.
+As a notable example, the community has developed a tool that makes use of JSON Schema definitions inside Thing Descriptions to generate matching payloads for the purpose of stress and penetration testing.

 Given the growing popularity of using JSON Schema to generate web-based forms, W3C Web of Things specifications can be used to automatically generate